During implementation, we will set you up with Accelerated Reader credentials.

 New York Times lists: General Info

-During implementation, we will set up the OMBD Settings in Aspen Administration > Third Party Enrichment > OMDB Settings.
+During implementation, the Aspen support team will set up with our key in the OMBD Settings in Aspen Administration > Third Party Enrichment > OMDB Settings.
+We suggest unchecking Fetch covers without dates for better accuracy.

 OMDb (Open Movie Database) - The OMDb is a web service to obtain movie information where all content and images on the site are contributed and maintained by OMDb users.
 These are pulled in by release year (lives in publication date field, 260/264) and title, but if we don't get anything with the release date, we try to pull it off title.